jakebailey/pprof-it/README.md

 ## Options

-By default, `pprof-it` will produce both heap and time profiles and write them to the current directory.
-This behavior can be configured via the following environment variables.
+By default, `pprof-it` will produce both heap and time profiles and write them to the current directory. `pprof-it`'s behavior can be configured via the following environment variables.

 -   `PPROF_PROFILES`: Which profiles to run, separated by commas.
 The currently available profiles are `heap` and `time`.
 Defaults to `heap,time`.